Scottish-Tech-Army/Volunteer-app/APP_DEVELOPMENT.md

 You can force the app to report errors to Bugsnag during development using Expo Go (this also overrides the user permissions setting which normally determines whether or not send error reports).
 To do this:

 - Create a `app/.env` file if you don't have one already, and add `BUGSNAG_API_KEY="xxxxxxxxxxxxxxxx"` repacing `xxxxxxxxxxxxxxxx` with the value of our actual Bugsnag API key for the app (ask on the team Slack channel and someone can give you this -- note: the front-end app and the API use different Bugsnag API keys)
-- Change the `version` number in `app/package.json` to one that isn't in use yet (if other developers are also doing the same thing, you'll need to coordinate with them so as not to overlap with using the same version number -- or you'll also see each other's errors)
-  > You must do this step or it'll screw up error reporting for the current version of the app in production
 - In your `app/.env` file include the line `BUGSNAG_ALWAYS_SEND_BUGS="true"` (this forces the API to send errors to Bugsnag, even though you're in a development environment)
 - Start/restart Expo and reload the app

 **After you've finished testing you must:**

-- Change back the `version` number in `app/package.json` to what it was before
 - Remove the `BUGSNAG_ALWAYS_SEND_BUGS` line from your `app/.env` file or set it to `BUGSNAG_ALWAYS_SEND_BUGS="false"`
 - Restart Expo and reload the app